This page is designed to answer the following questions:

 You should also be aware of the different kinds of hand-washing products that are available.

-In care settings, soap should ideally be obtained from a dispenser, rather than using a bar of soap which can carry pathogens.
+In care settings, soap should ideally be obtained from a dispenser, rather than using a bar of soap which can be a reservoir for pathogens.

 Antibacterial soaps kill bacterial pathogens as well as cleaning soiled hands.
 There is also evidence to suggest that they kill some fungi.
 Antiseptic soaps do not kill all bacteria but greatly slow down its growth.